JKS-sys/JKS-sys/README.md

 > **"Code with rhythm, create with passion."**
 > Got a project idea or just want to chat about music and code?
 Ping me on [WhatsApp](https://wa.me/917397285837) or [email](mailto:jagadeesh_2k17@proton.me)!

 **Thanks for stopping by!** If you like my work, consider streaming my music or subscribing to my YouTube channel.
-Every bit of support fuels my creativity. 🎧❤️
+Your support fuels my creativity. 🎧❤️